Skip to content

 Satinlite - Satinlite is obscure in appearance, designed to provide privacy while also letting in daylight.

 Low-E - We use SolTech neutral for our Low-E glass.
-Few glass specifications.

 Reveals - The reveal is a timber surround fitted to the fin of the window or door and used for installing the product into timber framing.
 The reveal becomes the internal frame of your window otherwise known as the 'window sill' or door covering the stud.
 Your reveal size will be determined by the wall width it is being installed into.